fathertime100/apollo-coin/README.md

-# Apollon Coin Easy Install Script
+# Apollon Coin Step-by-Step Install Instructions
-This easy install shell script was adopted from Zoldur's script.
-Thank-you to him for doing most of the work.
-The script helps you quickly and easily install an [Apollon Masternode](http://apolloncoin.io/) on a Linux server running Ubuntu 16.04.
-Use it on your own risk.
+This step-by-step guide was adopted from Zoldur's script and developed to support my video of this process on [Youtube](https://).
+Thank-you Zoldur for doing most of the heavy lifting on this.
+This guide will help you quickly and easily install an [Apollon Masternode](http://apolloncoin.io/) on a Linux server running Ubuntu 16.04 and it will help you set up your wallet with the coins to support the masternode.
+Use this guide at your own risk.
 ***

-## Installation
+## Masternode Installation
-1. Order a Linux Ubuntu 16.04 virtual private server (VPS) from [Vultr](https://www.vultr.com/?ref=7348757).
-This server costs $5 USD / month and is very easy to setup.
-If you need help setting up a VPS for your masternode and creating an SSH key, I will post a video on how to do this safely and securely in another video shortly.
+1. Setup a Linux Ubuntu 16.04 virtual private server (VPS) from [Vultr](https://www.vultr.com/?ref=7348757).
+This server costs $5 USD / month.
+If you need help setting up a VPS with Vultr, please watch this [video on how to set up a Vultr VPS with Ubuntu 16.04](https://www.youtube.com/).
 2. SSH into your server using Terminal on a Mac or [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) on Windows.
+If this is your first time doing this, please watch the video in step 1.
-3. Copy and past this code into your SSH session and hit enter.
+3. Copy and paste the below code snippet into your SSH session and hit enter.
 This will download the masternode installation script onto your VPS.
 ```
 wget -q https://raw.githubusercontent.com/fathertime100/apollo-coin/master/apollon_install.sh
 ```
 4. Install your server.
+Copy and paste this code into your SSH session and press enter.
 Note that this process will take between 30 and 45 minutes to complete.
-Copy and paste this code into your SSH session and press enter.
 ```
 bash apollon_install.sh
 ```
 5.  **Server Private Key**.
-After the script installs a number of programs, it will ask you to "Enter your Apollon Masternode Private Key.
-Leave it blank to generate a new Masternode Private Key for you:".
-Do as it says, leave it blank and press enter.
-It will take another minute to complete this task and then you'll be presented with a result that will look like this:
+After the script installs a number of programs, it will ask you to **"Enter your Apollon Masternode Private Key.
+Leave it blank to generate a new Masternode Private Key for you:"**.
+Leave it blank and press enter.
+It will take another few seconds to complete this task and then you'll be presented with a result that will look like this:

 ```
 Installing and setting up firewall to allow ingress on port 12116